swup/fragment-plugin/README.md

 </div>
 ```

-You might have this (minimal) CSS to make the `#overlay` appear as a modal above everything else:
+You might have this (minimal) CSS to make the `#user` appear as a modal above everything else:

 ```css
 .modal {